Kalugy/js-challenges/Task.md

   [X] better UI on input code
   [X] better layout to input and running is more easy to see

+## Improvements
+- [ ] challenges show methods or not and shorcut
+- [ ] shorcut custom keys so user define their own shorcuts

 ---
 ## Create crud view to challenges
 - [ ] Do the complete crud for challenges for now comments